alphagov/government-service-design-manual/service-manual/digital-by-default/index.md

 <ol class="standard">
   <li>
-    <div class="point">understood users needs, conducting research to develop a deep knowledge of who the service users are and what that implies for digital and assisted digital service design</div>
+    <div class="point">Understand user needs, conducting research to develop a deep knowledge of who the service users are and what that implies for digital and assisted digital service design</div>
     <div class="guidance">
       <p>Related guides</p>
       <ul>